rolypolytoy/schiff-base/mbihc/README.md

 ## MBIHC

 What is MBIHC?
 It's a Schiff base containing an indole moiety, a thiocarbazone group, and with favorable bidentate and tridentate coordination modes with iron, zinc, and nickel.
-Its complexes are of increasing interest to bioinorganic research and requires using state-of-the-art computational organometallic chemistry methods.
+Its complexes are of increasing interest to bioinorganic research and have antifungal properties.
+For more information, check the paper out (in the References section).

-To that end we've used DFT to compute its molecular properties, using its provided IUPAC structure ((E)-2-((1-benzyl-1H-indol-3-yl)methylene)-N-methylhydrazine-1-carbothioamide) and generated a preliminary 3d structure via RDKIT, optimized by MMFF.
+To that end I used DFT to compute its molecular properties, using its provided IUPAC structure ((E)-2-((1-benzyl-1H-indol-3-yl)methylene)-N-methylhydrazine-1-carbothioamide) and generated a preliminary 3d structure via RDKIT, optimized by MMFF.
 We then used ORCA with the wB97X-D3 functional (more accurate than the workhorse BL3YP) and the def2-SVP basis set.
+I actually found a few errors in the DFT calculations in the paper- for example, in the paper it said the calculated dipole was 12.1 Debye, which is entirely inconsistent with my results in the lab, which showed 5% EtoAc was sufficient for TLC, and 15% was too far.
+This means the molecule is quite nonpolar, and 1.44 Debye is significantly more reasonable.
+That, and their energy of ~-900 Hartree vs mine at -1312.89 makes me suspect they ran a single-point calculation on the XRD-obtained structure, versus doing a DFT optimization of the molecule in gas/solution phase and running electronic structure calculations on it.

+# Synthesis

 You can make it by a pretty simple reaction.
 Take N-benzylindole-3-carboxaldehyde (1) and 4-Methyl Thiosemicarbazide (2) with the structural formulas shown below.
 Weigh them in a 1:1 stoichiometric ratio (we used 0.21 mmol, 50mg of the aldehyde, and 22.34mg of the thiosemicarbazide).
 Structural formulae of (1) and (2) are provided below: